The All-New Volkswagen Polo GTi Goes Electric

 Volkswagen is adding all the characteristics that makes their GTi’s great cars, from visual enhancements to ride and performance upgrades.
 For a start it comes with a front differential lock, and adaptive DCC sports suspension with progressive steering, all aimed to deliver dynamic handling and that unique GTI feel.

 Another first is the new GTI driving profile that can be activated by a button on the steering wheel.
-That engages the drive and chassis systems, power delivery, the progressive steering and the adaptive DCC sports chassis with just the click of one button.
+This engages the drive and chassis systems, power delivery, the progressive steering and the adaptive DCC sports chassis with just the click of one button.

 The cockpit also changes to a specific colour and theme so that drivers and passengers are aware the car is in GTi mode.